A Census of NUV M-Dwarf Flares Using Archival GALEX Data and the gPhoton2 Pipeline: Summary

 The presented dataset allows us to constrain flare frequency distributions in the NUV up to $10^5\,$s in equivalent duration and $10^{34}$ ergs in energy, orders of magnitude above any previous study in the UV.
 We find flare rates increase monotonically with spectral type, with a 2 OOM increase from M0 to M6.
 This also increases the contribution of flares to total stellar energy budgets in the NUV, from $\sim 5\%$ at M0 to $\sim 33\%$ at M4.
 We find 10 flares with NUV energies above $10^{33}$ ergs, including one of the most energetic flares observed on M-dwarfs having NUV energy exceeding $4\times10^{34}$ ergs.
 Comparing our results to \cite{loyd_muscles_2018}, we find a general agreement between flare rates in the NUV and the FUV.
 We find flare rates in the UV to be several OOM above previously determined rates in the visible/NIR bands, further concluding current methods of extrapolation of flare rates/strengths in the UV from visible/NIR observations to be highly prone to error.

 We obtain median quiescent NUV luminosities for M0-M6 stars and hence estimate NUV irradiance for planets in habitable zones.
-Combined with estimates of flare rates, we speculate that the NUV irradiance for planets orbiting stars later than M3 is close to that of a young Earth, and hence sufficient for abiogeneis.
+Combined with estimates of flare rates, we speculate that the NUV irradiance for planets orbiting stars M4 and later stars may be on the threshold for enabling abiogeneis.
 On the other hand, we find the high frequencies of energetic UV flares and associated CMEs likely inhibit the formation of an ozone layer, exposing planetary surfaces to sterilizing levels of UV radiation, thereby potentially preventing genesis of complex Earth-like lifeforms.

 \galex{} data indicates large variability in NUV luminosities even within individual spectral types (Appendix \ref{appendix: galex Q}), which would have significant impact on flare energies and habitability.
 This is further complicated by the higher luminosities and activity levels of young M-dwarfs, with habitable zones shifting inward as the stars age.
 We thus require an extensive campaign of long term UV observations of M-dwarfs.
 These would be provided by upcoming missions like ULTRASAT.
 We estimate ULTRASAT to detect $\mathcal{O}(10^6)$ M-dwarf flares over 6 months of continuous exposure.
 When coupled with spectroscopic observations, this will enable the scientific community to form a better understanding of NUV flare activity on M-dwarfs, and its impact on atmospheric evolution and habitability.